Table of Contents

 Diet & Nutrition

 Hunting dogs need more energy than traditional pets so they’ll have to eat more calories during the day.
-The best way to determine the exact number of calories your hound should intake is to consider its activity levels.
+The best way to determine the exact number of calories your hunting dog should intake is to consider its activity levels.

-How often does you pup hunt?
+How often does your dog go hunting?
 If it’s often, you want to make sure that it’s getting enough calories to support its high energy levels.
 An insufficient number of calories means a bigger portion which isn’t always a good idea especially for some breeds.

-Most food for hunting hounds has a chart on its packaging to help you understand the right way you should feed the hound throughout the day.
+Most dog food has a chart on its packaging to help you understand the right way you should feed the hunting dog throughout the day.

 Fat is by far the best source of energy in these dogs.
 It gives them endurance which is what they need the most.